<edit: updated with the changes in the SPC-1 price/performance lineup as of 3/27/2015, fixed some typos>

 The way you determine that lower latency point (SPC calls it “Average Response Time“) is by looking at the graph that shows latency vs SPC-1 IOPS and finding the load point closest to 500 microseconds.
 Let’s pick Kaminario’s K2 so you learn what to look for:

 Notice how the SPC-1 IOPS around half a millisecond is about 10x slower than the performance around 3ms latency.
-The system picks up after that very rapidly, but if your requirements are for latency to not exceed 500 microseconds, you will be better off spending your money elsewhere (indeed, a very high profile client asked us for 400 microsecond max response at the host level from the older-gen EF systems for their Oracle DBs – this is actually very realistic for many market segments).
+The system picks up after that very rapidly, but if your requirements are for latency to not exceed 500 microseconds, you will be better off spending your money elsewhere (indeed, a very high profile client asked us for 400 microsecond max response at the host level from the first-gen EF systems for their Oracle DBs – this is actually very realistic for many market segments).

 Here’s the table with all this analysis done for you.
 BTW, the “adjusted latency” $/SPC-1 IOPS is not something in the SPC-1 Reports but simply calculated for our example by dividing system price by the SPC-1 IOPS found at the 500 microsecond point in all the reports.